Handle system-level data using Creatio.ai

 Save the changes.

-As a result, Creatio will add the AI Skill to the Creatio AI setup section (Copilot setup section in Creatio 8.2.0) and you can use it while implementing the business logic of handling system-level data using Creatio AI.
+As a result, Creatio will add the AI Sub-agent to the Creatio.ai sub-agents section and you can use it while implementing the business logic of handling system-level data using Creatio.ai.

-Using the "API" mode of the Creatio AI, you can extend out-of-the-box Creatio AI functionality and handle system-level data depending on your business goals.
-Clicking a button on the Freedom UI page will call Creatio AI that handles data in the Freedom UI page schema or business process, depending on the implemented business logic.
+Using the "Workflows" mode of Creatio.ai, you can extend out-of-the-box Creatio.ai functionality and handle system-level data depending on your business goals.
+Clicking a button on a Freedom UI page triggers Creatio.ai to handle data in the Freedom UI page schema or business process, depending on the implemented business logic.

 -

-Add a button that calls the AI Skill if needed.
+Add a button that calls the AI Sub-agent if you need.
 Instructions: Set up Button components (user documentation).

 -

-Add the dependencies if needed to implement the custom request handler.
+Add the dependencies if you need to implement the custom request handler.
 Instructions: Display the value of a system variable (similarly to step 2).
 Instead of the

 Set up how to handle the action executed on button click.
 Instructions: Optimize the execution of a custom business logic (step 4).